phalt/swapi/swapi/templates/docs.md

 #Encodings
 - - -

-SWAPI provides two encodings for you to render the data as:
+SWAPI provides two encodings for you to render the data with:

 <a name="json"></a>
 ###JSON